 Tellico Reservoir is an impoundment of the Little Tennessee River formed by Tellico Dam, which is located at Little Tennessee River mile 0.4.
-Tellico Reservoir is situated in Loudon, Blount and Monroe Counties in east Tennessee.
+Tellico Reservoir is situated in Loudon, Blount, and Monroe Counties in east Tennessee.

-Tellico Dam was the last dam built by TVA in the Tennessee River.
+Tellico Dam was the last dam built by TVA on the Tennessee River.
 A canal diverts water into Fort Loudoun Lake to help with flood control, increased power production and navigation.
 Tellico Reservoir is home to the East Lakeshore Trail, designated a National Recreation Trail by the Department of the Interior, and the Hall Bend Habitat Protection Area Trail – a 5-mile, moderate trail featuring scenic views, fishing spots and wildlife viewing.

 Download Map (PDF)

 After approval of an RLMP by TVA, all future uses of TVA public lands on that reservoir must then be consistent with the allocations within the RLMP.
-In accordance TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
-The attachment at the link below describes the land use allocation changes that have occurred on Tellico Reservoir since the 2000 RLMP was completed.
+In accordance with TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
+The attachment at the link below describes the land use allocation changes that have occurred on Tellico Reservoir since the 2022 RLMP was completed.

 Land Allocation Acreage